WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 - Lemurians gotten from Trials will be able evolve into elites.
 - Lemurian evolution wont fail anymore if 1 or more Lemurians are in a quantum state.
 - Lemurian inventories get properly deleted on all run ends.
-- Devoted Lemurians not being tagged as such.
+- Devoted Lemurians now being tagged as such.
 - - Different spawn sound + Works with Spare Drone Parts.
 (Yeah that's intended)
 - - They just put it on the normal Lemurians instead of the Devoted ones.

-## Client fixes
+## Client specific fixes
 Prevents Halcyon Shrine entityState nullref on Client.\
 Removes the log spam from Halcyon Shrines on Client.

 Aurelionite Fragments & Potentials now spin for clients.\
-Prayer Beads no longer desync for clients.\
+Prayer Beads desyncing for clients, leading to various issues..\
 Spider-Mines constantly beeping for clients

-Simulacrum teleporting Clients into the void.\
+Simulacrum teleporting Clients into the void instead of the Focus.\
 Simulacrum not pointing out enemies at the end of waves for Clients.